nguyenphuminh/JeChain/README.md

 loopMine(optional_delay_time);
 ```

-You can manually connect to a node like this:
+You can manually connect to a node using `connect`:
 ```js
 connect("address");
 ```